ilyaveruk/ilyaveruk/README.md

 ###  What I'm Working On

-- Creating a web application using React.js, Angular ,NodeJS and Spring Boot.
+- Creating a web application using React.js, NextJS ,NodeJS and Spring Boot.
 - Love programming in C/C++.
 - Creating smart contract on etherium blockchain using Solidity.